hellpig/waffle-generator-and-optimal-solver/README.md

 The approximate number-of-puzzles formula now becomes...
 $$\frac{num1^{n2} num2^{n1}}{16.33^{n1 n2}}$$

+Square waffles should have a bit less.
 In general, the above prediction is over 10 times larger than what is observed.
-A part of this is not using the entire permutation formula.

 For 4×5, the following are most of the few good puzzles...
 ```